Recipe Difficulty: Easy

 I wasn't sure how the vegan thing was going to play out, but most restaurants had something I could order, and a few times my expectations were exceeded (doesn't happen often).
 Richard and his girlfriend Phoebe went out of their way more than once with meals so that I could enjoy too.
 I didn't expect it, but it was really nice.
 Sometimes vegan food sucks, but what I'm constantly being reminded of (and I think in turn other people learn by trying something I'm having like my niece did during the visit), is that oh, that's vegan? and it's delicious?
 Yeah...that's what I'm saying!
 Anyway the whole point of this pre recipe rant is that I need to nourish my body ASAP.
 OK so it IS January, and it's a storm day on PEI, so while yes I want healthy, I also want my meal to be warm & comforting.
 This recipe definitely does the trick.

+I created this meal using beyond meat sausages.
+I think most people have probably heard of this product by now.
 Beyond meat sausages are one of the most convincing meat alternative products I've tried.
 They really are spiced like a real meat sausage, and the texture is on point too.
 I really can't wait to see what the next 10 years bring in terms of vegan product development.
 I know one thing, it's going to get better and better.